Echoes: The Best of Pink Floyd: Contents

 The compilation spans the career of Pink Floyd from their first single "Arnold Layne" in 1967, through to "High Hopes", the final track from their 1994 studio album The Division Bell.
 Original frontman Syd Barrett is featured on six of the album's 26 tracks, providing lead vocals on five.
 Four of the band's albums—More, Ummagumma, Atom Heart Mother and Obscured by Clouds—are not represented, though multiple tracks from Atom Heart Mother and Ummagumma were planned to appear on the compilation.
 Each of the 26 tracks fades from one to the next with no break in the music, courtesy of longtime producer/engineer James Guthrie, to help recreate the concept album feel of the band's mid-period work.
 All 26 tracks were newly remastered specifically for this compilation and are not sequenced in chronological order.
+The compilation opens and closes the same as the band's first album The Piper at the Gates of Dawn, with the tracks "Astronomy Domine" and "Bike" respectively.

 The band's longtime guitarist, David Gilmour, said of the process of compiling the tracks themselves:

 Roger Waters's main contribution was the name of the compilation.
 "I had to, because the name the boys came up with was so awful.
 What was it?
 'Sum of the Parts'.
 See what I mean?"

 Cover

-Storm Thorgerson, who had done the majority of album covers for Pink Floyd, did the Echoes art which features recursive windows in an infinite regression as a nod to his own cover for 1969's Ummagumma, and the objects on each landscape refer to the Pink Floyd discography.
+Storm Thorgerson, who had done the majority of album covers for Pink Floyd, did the Echoes art which features recursive windows in multiple regressions as a nod to his own cover for 1969's Ummagumma, and the objects on each landscape refer to the Pink Floyd discography.
 For instance, the man on fire from Wish You Were Here, another wearing the Delicate Sound of Thunder lightbulb suit, dolls of the Atom Heart Mother cow and the Animals pig, a bike and both a brick wall and the hammers from The Wall.
 Eventually Thorgerson opted to make two images, with another used for the back cover.
 To create the idea on a photograph, various walls—which had varied measurements and angles to ensure that "nothing seemed to fit other than by eye through the lens."—were built and put in a country landscape in Sussex.
 Actors, props and fittings were set in and between those walls.
-The original design was one of two sketches submitted for Dream Theater's 1997 album Falling into Infinity, with the original being framed and hanging in the home of former Dream Theater drummer Mike Portnoy and is pointed out by Portnoy in his Hudson Music instructional drum DVD In Constant Motion.
+The original design was one of two sketches submitted for Dream Theater's 1997 album Falling into Infinity, with the original being framed and hanging in the home of Dream Theater drummer Mike Portnoy and is pointed out by Portnoy in his Hudson Music instructional drum DVD In Constant Motion.